Breaking News: At least one person killed and more than 100 injured in train crash in Hoboken, NJ

 One of the oldest forms of transportation in the country, trains are still used today as a means of travel in the United States.
 Although it is widely considered to be a safe form of travel, crashes and derailments frequently occur, causing hundreds of injuries and taking lives.
 If you get into an accident while riding on a train, what should your next steps be?

 If you or a loved one have been hurt or killed in a train wreck or railroad crossing accident, contact a train accident lawyer at Munley Law.
-For more than 50 years, the team of lawyers at Munley Law have been national leaders in personal injury law and we have successfully represented people injured and killed in railroad accidents.
+For more than 50 years, the team of lawyers at Munley Law have been national leaders in personal injury law and we have successfully represented people injured and killed in railroad accidents in Pennsylvania, New York, and New Jersey.
 We have been named among the Best Law Firms and Best Lawyers in America by Best Lawyers and U.S. News and World Report.
 The members of our team have consistently earned the title of Pennsylvania Super Lawyers, and have received Preeminent peer ratings from Martindale-Hubbell.
 Several members of our firm have been named to the Nation’s Top 100 Trial Lawyers and to the Million and Multi Million Dollar Advocates Forums.

 Railroad and Train Accident Causes